-Stem cell transplant (SCT) is the only treatment that can cure myelodysplastic syndrome (MDS).
+A stem cell transplant (SCT) currently offers the only realistic chance to cure myelodysplastic syndrome (MDS), although many patients with MDS might not be eligible to have one.
 In this treatment, the patient receives high-dose chemotherapy and/or total body irradiation to kill the cells in the bone marrow (including the abnormal bone marrow cells).
-Then the patient receives new, healthy blood-forming stem cells.
+Then the patient gets new blood-forming stem cells.

-The early side effects from a stem cell transplant (SCT) are similar to the side effects expected from chemotherapy and radiation, only more severe.
+The early side effects from a SCT are similar to the side effects expected from chemotherapy and radiation, only more severe.
 One of the most serious side effects is low blood counts, which can lead to risks of serious infections and bleeding.

 Another possible serious side effect from allogeneic transplants is graft-versus-host disease (GVHD).
 This occurs when the new immune cells (from the donor) see the patient’s tissues as foreign and attack them.
 GVHD can affect any part of the body and can be life threatening.

 Although allogeneic SCT is currently the only treatment that can cure some people with MDS, not everyone who gets a transplant is cured.
 In addition, some people may die from complications of this treatment.
 Your chance for cure is higher if you are young and your MDS hasn’t begun to transform into leukemia.
 Still, doctors often recommend waiting until the MDS develops into a more advanced stage before considering a stem cell transplant.